OctopusDeploy/blog/blog/2018-07/kubernetes-containers-update/index.md

 ### Step 1 of N

-The is only the beginning.
+This is only the beginning.
 If there is something we have left out that you would like to see supported, then please let us know.
 Things on our radar include:

 - A `Docker Compose` deployment step
 - The [Kubernetes Apply](https://github.com/OctopusDeploy/Specs/blob/master/Kubernetes/index.md#apply-a-kubernetes-template-step) step we originally proposed